 Your shopping cart is empty!

-Working through the day on very little sleep is an uphill struggle, one i’m sure we’ve all experienced!
-If it happens occasionally then it’s not too bad but if it becomes a regular occurrence then your mental and physical health soon start to suffer.
-Before long you get stuck in a cycle of waking up during the night or even struggling to fall asleep at all.
-Bedtime can then start to bring feelings of anxiety rather than relaxation.
+Working through the day on very little sleep is an uphill struggle, something that I’m sure we’ve all experienced!
+If it only happens occasionally then it’s not too bad but if it becomes a regular occurrence then your mental and physical health can soon start to suffer.
+Before you know it, you're stuck in a cycle of waking up during the night or even struggling to fall asleep at all.
+And, bedtime starts to create feelings of anxiety rather than relaxation.

 But, sleeping well isn’t just about getting those magic 8-9 hours that experts tell us we need.
-It’s also important to make sure that the hours you do manage are the best quality possible.
-So, let’s start there with this simple 30 minute bedtime ritual…
+I think that it's just as important to make sure that the hours you do manage are the best quality possible.
+So, let’s see how we can improve yours with this simple 30 minute bedtime ritual…

 PREPARE: 10 MINUTES

 It helps me to know that the following day is organised so that I don’t go to bed with a head full of tasks that I hope i remember in the morning.
-Spending a few minutes writing it down or adding it all into your planner really helps to clear your mind so that you can begin to relax.
+Spending a few minutes writing it down or adding it all into your day planner really helps to clear your mind so that you can switch off and begin to relax.